SYK-08/nuttx/README.md

 Additional information can be found in the Documentation/ directory and also in README files that are scattered throughout the source tree.
-The documentation is in HTML and can be access by loading the following file into your Web browser:
+The documentation is in HTML and can be accessed by loading the following file into your Web browser:

     Documentation/index.html